 3. Go for a hike

 Fancy joining a turtle conservation project in Costa Rica, or teaching school kids in Madagascar?
-Volunteering is a nice way to meet new people, give something back, and add a little bit of structure to your backpacking trip.
+Volunteering (provided it's done responsibly and sustainably) is a nice way to meet new people, give something back, and add a little bit of structure to your backpacking trip.

 5. Go solo